Source Control Milestone¶

 By this date you should have

-2. Have a team git repo in github with code that builds and runs (but probably does little else)
+- Your team git repo in github has code that builds and runs (but probably does little else)

 For the merge conflict just have someone else in the time change some line in the code and push it.
 Then, before you pull, make sure you change that same line (to something else) and commit it.
 Then try to pull.
 You will see a merge conflict.
 Resolve it.
 Commit your changes.
 Push.